Spring 2018 UW Germanics Newsletter

 Verena Kick received a “Digital Humanities Summer Fellowship” from the UW Simpson Center for the Humanities for Summer Quarter 2018.
 This fellowship enables her to finalize the digital component of her dissertation based on her dissertation chapter on Kurt Tucholsky’s Deutschland, Deutschland über Alles (1929).
 Her digital project, entitled Revolutionizing the Public Sphere - The Invasion of the Working Class in the Media of the Weimar Republic, reimagines the presentation of… Read more

-The graduate students of the Departments of Germanics, French & Italian, and Comparative Literature, Cinema & Media Studies at the University of Washington are pleased to announce their second interdisciplinary graduate student conference on May 11th and 12th, 2018: Being a Hedgehog: Isolation, Creativity, and Destruction “Solitude gives birth to the original in us, to beauty unfamiliar and perilous… Read more
+The graduate students of the Departments of Germanics, French & Italian, and Comparative Literature, Cinema & Media Studies at the University of Washington are pleased to announce their second interdisciplinary graduate student conference on May 11th and 12th, 2018: Being a Hedgehog: Isolation, Creativity, and Destruction “Solitude gives birth to the original in us, to beauty unfamiliar and… Read more

 The University of Washington’s German Club has recently been re-started by our Student Ambassadors, Sara Koeck and Francesca Cook.
 During Winter quarter, German Club organized bi-weekly meetups for students to hang out, practice their language skills, and play some German board games.
 Recently, they facilitated a ‘Study Slam’ to help prepare 100 and 200 level language students for their final exams.
 German Club will… Read more

 Carolyn Knaack, Olivia Nicolas, Noelle Robbins and Anastasia Sidorovich attended the 2018 Viennese Ball in Seattle at the Nile Country Club.
 Carolyn, Olivia, Noelle and Anastasia enjoyed a free dance lesson before the event, learning to waltz to music from the film Anastasia.
 In the elegant ballroom they dined on filet, salmon and strawberry cheesecake before dancing the night away.
-Carolyn said her favorite part of the evening was meeting new people and hearing their fascinating… Read more
+Carolyn said her favorite part of the evening was meeting new people and hearing their… Read more

 Students joining us for spring quarter will have a variety of exciting, timely courses to choose from: GERMAN 285: The Queerness of Love, with Professor Richard Block.
 The nature of love is thus self-estrangement; the lover, if (s)he truly is in love, can be nothing other than queer.
-GERMAN 293: Gegenkultur: The Art of Protest, with… Read more
+GERMAN 293: Gegenkultur: The Art of Protest,… Read more

 Your donation helps us to: